classgraph/classgraph/README.md

 ./mvnw -Dmaven.test.skip=true package
 ```

-This will allow you to build a local SNAPSHOT jar in `target/`.
-Alternatively, use `./mvnw -Dmaven.test.skip=true install` to build a SNAPSHOT jar and then copy it into your local repository, so that you can use it in your Maven projects.
+This will allow you to build a local SNAPSHOT jar for each of the five modules, in that module's `target/` directory.
+Alternatively, use `./mvnw -Dmaven.test.skip=true install` to build the SNAPSHOT jars and then copy them into your local repository, so that you can use them in your Maven projects.
 Note that may need to do `./mvnw dependency:resolve` in your project if you overwrite an older snapshot with a newer one.

-`./mvnw -U` updates from remote repositories an may overwrite your local artifact.
+`./mvnw -U` updates from remote repositories and may overwrite your local artifact.
 But you can always change the `artifactId` or the `groupId` of your local ClassGraph build to place your local build artifact in another location within your local repository.

 ## Documentation

 [See the wiki for complete documentation and usage information.](https://github.com/classgraph/classgraph/wiki)

-**ClassGraph was known as FastClasspathScanner prior to version 4**.
-See the [porting notes](https://github.com/classgraph/classgraph/wiki/Porting-FastClasspathScanner-code-to-ClassGraph) for information on porting from the older FastClasspathScanner API.
+**ClassGraph was known as FastClasspathScanner prior to version 4.**

 ## Mailing List